Therapy Dog Training challenges – Itsaboutdog

 common challenges of therapy dog training

 Pets that support you emotionally and enhance your health are called therapy dogs.
-To help both yourself and other people, you can teach your dog to be a therapy dog.
+To help yourself and others, you can teach your dog to be a therapy dog.
 However, trainers face challenges during therapy dog training.
-Here let’s know about the common challenges of therapy dog training.
+Here, let’s learn about the everyday challenges of therapy dog training.

 What is a therapy dog?